 Companies need to decide who they are speaking to in their reports.
 Ann Simpson of CalPERS says there are three types of shareholders: traders, raiders and owners.
 Traders and raiders (hedge funds) are not concerned about sustainability as they are only interested in the stock price tomorrow or at best the next quarterly result.
 Owners, the long-term investors who are both retail and institutional, do care about sustainability issues because they are in it for the long haul.
 This group easily includes employees as well, whether or not they own shares.
 Reports tend to appeal to those with a long-term view.

 Prove value to all stakeholders with metrics and context

 Shareholders and analysts love numbers, but everyone needs to understand the key indicators for their sector, and the context around them.
 This is really wide open.
 The GRI is trying to establish a framework to make comparison possible, but at the moment it is a company by company decision.
 Define what is material for your company and stakeholders, what outcomes you can influence and what context is necessary.
 Numbers alone don’t tell the story — they never have in financial reporting, and they won’t in sustainability either.
-Companies need metrics and context.
+Companies need metrics and context—a strong data story!

 Risks are real

 Taking sustainability into consideration in an investment decision is simply being strategically aware.
 These “soft” issues are filled with risks that have material, financial impact: labor, environment, ethics, governance, resources, etc. These are operational principles translated into sustainability language.
 Walmart is a recent example: their stock took a major hit when news of the Mexico bribery case broke.